artwork of a blue sky, green grass and white trees

 Respectful Rematriation and Repatriation is Ceremony and the RRRC Council reminds us that this is also an opportunity for healing from colonial violence.

-The University of Manitoba is working through the process of Respectful Rematriation and Repatriation with descendant communities through on-going engagement with First Nation, Inuit and Métis leaders and Elders.
+The RRRC Council is working closely with University of Manitoba departments and units to support the process of Respectful Rematriation and Repatriation in partnership with descendant communities.
+This work is guided by ongoing engagement with First Nations, Inuit, and Métis leaders and Elders.

 Formal apology